ma-nish/hello-world/README.md

 # hello-world
-It is my project on GitHub at Vinove.
+It is my first project on GitHub.
 Today (22/01/2019) is my second day at Vinove.